CEI-lab/ece3400-2017/docs/lab2.md

 In this lab, you will add sensors to your robot, and make analog circuits and a digital filter to interface with the Arduino.
 One is a microphone circuit that will detect a 660Hz whistle blow signifying the beginning of your maze mapping.
 The other will capture inputs from an IR sensor to detect an IR treasure blinking at 7kHz.

 ### Pre-lab Assignment
-Before you start your lab, you should have looked over the Open Music Labs Arduino FFT library documentation.
+Before you start your lab, you should have familiarized yourself with the analog-to-digital converter on the [ATmega328](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf) (Arduino microcontroller).

+You should also have looked over the Open Music Labs Arduino FFT library documentation.
 If you are unfamiliar with Fourier Transforms and Fast Fourier Transforms (FFTs), be sure to check out online resources or textbooks to review the concepts.
 Your website will be expected to have a sufficient explanation of the basic FFT algorithm.

 Look over the Open Music Labs Arduino FFT library example sketches.
 You’ll see that they use the internal microcontroller’s Analog-Digital Converter (ADC) as fast as it can convert.
 Look this up online and see how fast it goes, and then compare that to the Arduino’s analogRead function.
 Is it necessary to use the ADC directly, or is analogRead fast enough?
 This will depend on your application (reading 660Hz sine wave, or ~10kHz treasure).
 What might be some concerns of using either method?
 What’s the normal range of a human voice?
 Are the harmonics of human speech an issue?
 What is the frequency of the flourescent lights in the room?
 Can they interfere with your IR sensor?